-This mango apple smoothie is packed with healthy ingredients, and is so delicious as a quick and healthy breakfast smoothie or mid-afternoon snack!
+This mango apple smoothie combines sweet fruit with seeds and plant milk and is so delicious as a quick breakfast smoothie or mid-afternoon snack!
 It takes minutes to make, and is vegan, gluten free and low histamine.

 This mango and apple smoothie is creamy and fruity, and has a touch of a tropical vibe to it.
 Simply head to the freezer for your mango, and add apple to your shopping list to make!
 It is made without yogurt or banana, and is a vegan and gluten free recipe.

 Smooth and creamy.
 Mango gives the best flavour, but also a deliciously creamy consistency.

 Freezer and pantry staples.
 Using frozen fruit and seeds means we blend up ingredients most of us have to hand.

 Quick and easy.
 Whizzing up this mango smoothie takes minutes, making it perfect for a quick breakfast or post-workout snack!